 There is no such thing as bad weather, only inappropriate clothing.

 The Thin Places tours focus on the Irish landscape.
 Walking is part of every stop.
 Guests must be able to walk over uneven surfaces, such as rocky fields, cemeteries and grasslands, and up hills – sometimes steep hills.
-At times sites are well off the road a mile or more.
-Guests always have the option of staying at the bus or walking only as far as they are comfortably able, but walking is a big part of traveling in Ireland.
-If you are healthy and able to walk a two miles with no stops, you should be fit enough for all the walking in this tour.
-However, with our tours you are able to pace yourself and decline some of the activity if you choose.
+Sometimes sites are well off the road a mile or more.
+Guests always have the option of staying on the bus or walking only as far as they are comfortably able, but walking is a big part of traveling in Ireland.
+In addition, guests should be able to carry their own bags up two flights of stairs (not always necessary, but possible in hotels in rural areas).
+If you are healthy and able to walk two miles with no stops, you should be fit enough for all of the walking in this tour.
+However, with our tours, guests are able to pace themselves and decline some of the activity if they choose.

 What if a guest wants to take a side trip to visit friends or relatives?

 The itinerary is flexible for guests, so if they want to leave the group and stay behind for a day or two, that’s fine – so long as they can make arrangements to catch up to the group in one of its next locations at their own expense.
 This is relatively simple to do as Ireland is not a large country and the longest driving distances between locations is usually under one hour.